The current working procedures have been created based on multiple updated sources from within the dental and medical professions and the government.

 The vast majority of our patients are otherwise healthy without coronavirus infection and we are confident that we are able to provide dental care for these patients in as normal an environment as possible while bearing in mind our responsibilities to mitigate risks of infection spread as far as is practically possible.

-This policy will be constantly reviewed and updated as necessitated by circumstances over time.
+The current working procedures will be constantly reviewed and updated as necessitated by circumstances over time.

 If you have any questions regarding this policy or about your dental care, please do not hesitate to contact us at the practice, by phone or by email.